|Lake Erie shoreline|

 Here's how I think I've been able to maintain my commitment.

 - 35 years ago I was feeling tired and burned out in ministry.
 I read Richard Foster's Celebration of Discipline.
-I felt moved and compelled to carve out time to get alone with God and talk with Him and listen.
+I felt moved to carve out time to get alone with God and talk with Him and listen.

-- To my surprise and delight, God actually met me!
+- To my surprise and delight, God actually met me.
 This made me want to meet alone with God more.

 - A desire, like a fire, was kindled in my heart.
 I chose to tend it, to keep it burning.

 - My ministry, or rather God's ministry through me, began to look and feel different.
 I liked the feeling.
 I liked what I saw happening.
-And, I saw that this was all on the part of God, and what God was doing within me.
+I saw that this was all on the part of God, and what God was doing within me.
 It was then and remains now easy for me to give glory and credit to God for any fruit produced in and through me.

 - There supposedly was a sign on the Alaskan highway where the pavement turned to dirt.
 It read: "Choose your rut carefully.
 You’ll be in it for the next hundred miles."
 I have chosen a good rut.
-I live in the groove, I swim in the neural highway, that river that flows from the throne of God.
+I live in the groove, swimming in the neural highway, that river that flows from the throne of God.